freelawproject/judge-pics/README.md

 **1. What prevents the images from being replaced with malicious ones?**

 The short answer is that our incentives are aligned with yours.
 Because our website uses this same service, it would be difficult for an attacker to put malicious photos on your website without them also appearing on ours.
 This service is included in our [vulnerability disclosure policy][vdp], and we use process and technical measures to prevent incidents.

+Because this service is hosted on S3, we do not manage servers and do not have to worry about things like expired HTTPS certificates, server vulnerabilities, etc.

 In browsers, there is some discussion of a way to use cryptographic signatures to ensure the integrity of hotlinked images, but the feature has not seen much support. ([We're trying to nudge it along.][spec])